What Are the Disadvantages of Using R32?

 The recovery and recycling infrastructure for R32 is also still developing.
 Proper refrigerant recovery is legally required and environmentally critical, but specialized equipment is needed.
 This can add to service costs and potentially extend repair times.

-If you're considering an R32 system or need service on existing equipment, contact Triple Play Home Services at (405) 474-6723.
+If you’re considering an R32 system installation or need service on existing equipment, contact Triple Play Home Services at (405) 500-5333.
 Our veteran-owned company provides 24/7 emergency service throughout Edmond and Oklahoma City with technicians specifically trained in modern refrigerant technologies.